Random walk on random planar maps: spectral dimension, resistance, and displacement: Introduction

 More generally, it is shown in~\cite[Theorem~1.2]{dg-lqg-dim} (building on~\cite{dzz-heat-kernel}) that for each of the random planar maps considered in this paper, \eqbn d_\gamma := \lim_{r\rta 0} \frac{\log \# \mcl V \mcl B_r^M(\BB v )}{\log r} \eqen exists a.s.\ and depends only on $\gamma$.
 Hence Theorem~\ref{thm-map-displacement} implies that the random walk on $M$ typically travels graph distance at least $n^{1/d_\gamma+o_n(1)}$ in $n$ units of time.
 It is shown in~\cite{gp-kpz} that $d_\gamma$ coincides with the Hausdorff dimension of the $\gamma$-LQG metric as constructed in~\cite{gm-uniqueness}.
 Computing $d_\gamma$ for $\gamma\not=\sqrt{8/3}$ is a major open problem; see~\cite{ghs-dist-exponent,ding-goswami-watabiki,dg-lqg-dim,gm-uniqueness} and the references therein.
 However, reasonably sharp upper and lower bounds for $d_\gamma$ are known~\cite{dg-lqg-dim,gp-lfpp-bounds}, which can be plugged into Theorem~\ref{thm-map-displacement} to get an explicit lower bound for graph distance displacement of the walk.
 We also note that~\cite[Theorem 1.3]{gh-displacement} shows that the graph distance traveled by the walk after $n$ steps is typically at most $n^{1/d_\gamma + o_n(1)}$, so that the walk displacement exponent is the reciporical of the ball volume exponent.

 \begin{remark} The results in this paper for uniform random planar maps are stated only for the UIPT, not for other infinite-volume uniform random planar maps such as the uniform infinite planar quadrangulation (UIPQ).
 The reason for this is that we do not have mating-of-trees bijections for these other random planar maps.
-However, all of our results can be transferred to other uniform infinite random planar maps, including the UIPQ and more generally uniform infinite $p$-angulations for even values of $p\geq 4$.
-This will be done in forthcoming work by the second author and Guillaume Bavarez by comparing these maps to the UIPT. \end{remark}
+We expect that it is possible to transfer our results to other uniform infinite random planar maps, including the UIPQ and more generally uniform infinite $p$-angulations for $p\geq 4$, but we do not carry this out here. \end{remark}